newrelic/video-agent-roku/README.md

 The New Relic Roku Agent tracks the behavior of a Roku App.
 It contains two parts, one to monitor general system level events and one to monitor video related events, for apps that use a video player.

 Internally, it uses the Event API to send events using the REST interface.
 It sends five types of events:
-- RokuSystem for system events
+- ConnectedDeviceSystem for system events
 - VideoAction for video events.
 - VideoErrorAction for errors.
 - VideoAdAction for ads.